sahibpreetsingh12/punjabi-emotion/Readme.md

 3. Data Handling and Data crunching - For data handling we have used pytorch classes to handle data.

-## creating Neural networks for Fine Tuning
+## Creating Neural networks for Fine Tuning

 1. We will be creating a neural network with the RobertaClass.
 2. This network will have the Roberta Language model followed by a dropout and finally a Linear layer to obtain the final outputs.